Advisory Board Terms of Reference

 About Program Advisory Boards

-The High Standard Institute (HSI) requires an advisory board for each Launch Path program, or related program cluster, to ensure curriculum quality, student and graduate success.
+The Influencer Academy (TIA) requires an advisory board for each Launch Path program, or related program cluster, to ensure curriculum quality, student and graduate success.
 Board members include esteemed Academics and an external selection of exceptional leaders in their fields with a diversity of program-related experience and expertise.
-The Program Advisory Board is a highly valuable Institute resource and reports to the HSI Board of Management through the Board Chair.
-Regular meeting updates are given to the HSI Board’s Academic Planning Committee.
+The Program Advisory Board is a highly valuable Institute resource and reports to the TIA Board of Management through the Board Chair.
+Regular meeting updates are given to the TIA Board’s Academic Planning Committee.

 The board ensures programs are current and relevant to industry, business and society.
 Program advisors identify current and future industry trends and shifts in the skills and knowledge graduates need to meet employer requirements.
 They advise on the need for new programs and participate in their development and quality assurance.
 Board members also assist in identifying industry resources, including subject matter experts.
-Program Advisory Board members are key liaisons between the High Standard Institute and Industry.
+Program Advisory Board members are key liaisons between The Influencer Academy and Industry.